 He was too stuffed to drive.
 Instead, Steven Somers lounged in the back seat reading a worn-out paperback, his left arm slumped over the cooler.
 A barbecue stain could be seen on the collar of his Hawaiian shirt, but that was the only blemish on his clean-cut appearance.
 Everything, from his designer jeans to his spiked blonde hair carried a sense of style.
 That style reflected his attitude–meticulous and confident with more than a slight touch of self-pride.

 Steven set his book down and looked up at the driver’s seat.
 In the rear mirror, he could see his uncle’s face.
 Although the familial traits could be seen quite easily, the differences were noteworthy.
-His uncle’s auburn hair was given less care, being somewhat long on top and parted on the left, leaving the hair to fall down across the right eye.
-His appearance was more stern and unchanging, and his eyes traded Steven’s bright blue for a duller gray.
+His uncle’s auburn hair was given attention than his own, but still was clean and well maintained, kept straight and curtained with fringe across the right eye.
+However, the biggest difference was their expressions, as while Steven always seemed cheerful and sly, Roderigo constantly had a stern, somber air to him, a fixed, stoic gaze that never changed.

-To his right, his wife Yvonne was resting her head on the window.
-Though he couldn’t see it, Steven could imagine a look of content on Roderigo’s face when he glanced at her, an imaginary smile that appeared whenever he caught that peaceful look as she began drift into sleep.
+To his uncle’s right, Yvonne rested her head on the window.
+Though he knew it wasn’t there, Steven could imagine a look of content on Roderigo’s face when he glanced at her, an invisible smile that Steven could sense whenever his uncle caught that peaceful look as his wife began drift into sleep.

 Roderigo Somers’ lack of expression threw many off.
 It gave him a hardened appearance, one a man who could look the devil in the eye and not even flinch.
 He appeared humorless and even cold, but Steven knew better.
 Roderigo suffered from disorganized schizophrenia, a form of psychosis marked by disordered thoughts, unending voices and a blunted affect, and while his mind could be mended with medication, the pills could never fix his unchanging face.
 But that face was deceptive.
 Roderigo was a man of passion, a soft, caring man who eagerly faced up to his challenges.
 He was a man who was happy with where his life had taken him, even if the road to get there had given him reason to be bitter.